by Andrea L. Tapia-Hoffmann*

 All eyes on Ecuador!

-*Andrea L. Tapia-Hoffmann is an Ecuadorian-German lawyer.
-She is currently a PhD student in Law at Martin-Luther-University Halle-Wittenberg.
+*Andrea L. Tapia-Hoffmann holds a law degree from Pontifical Catholic University of Ecuador (PUCE).
+She is currently a PhD student in Law at Martin Luther University of Halle-Wittenberg, Germany.
 In spring 2016, she was a visiting fellow at the Classical Liberal Institute, NYU-Law.